 Diversification into Different Asset Classes

-In addition to the advantages of investing in bonds, investors should consider an asset allocation strategy that includes having shares, bonds, properties and even a cash or gold component.
+In addition to the advantages of investing in bonds, investors should consider an asset allocation strategy that includes having stocks, bonds, properties and even a cash or gold component.
 By spreading your investment risks across asset classes, you will essentially be lowering your overall portfolio risk.

 It is this imperfect or negative correlation between asset classes which allows you to enjoy lower risk when you diversify your portfolio.